Peter-SB/Go-Chat-App/README.md

   <p align="center"> When a user is logged out they cant connect to the websocket </p>
 </p>

-# 💡 Motivation

-This project was built as a learning exercise while teaching myself **Go** and exploring full-stack development and best practices for web development.

-There are lots of Go frameworks such a (gin?) that handle some of the stuff implemented such as dependency injection or middleware however that aim was to practice and learn and I will be better equipped to use fraimewoks in future now I better understand the underlying mechanics.

-# 📂 Project Structure (Less Important Bits Omitted)
+# Project Structure (Less Important Bits Omitted)

 ```
 chat-app/
 ├── backend/
 │   ├── main.go          # Entry point for the Go server
 │   ├── auth/            # Authentication logic
-│   │   ├── auth.go      # Fnctions like Register, LoginUser and utilities for password hashing and token generation
+│   │   ├── auth.go      # Functions like Register, LoginUser and utilities for password hashing and token generation
 │   │   └── auth_test.go # Unit tests for authentication functions
 |   |
 │   ├── broadcast/       # Handles broadcasting and notification of chat messages and active user updates